 Is your critic…

-Are you beating yourself up?
+Are you beating yourself up by any chance?
 Are you constantly critical of yourself?
-Is there a critic sitting on your shoulder forever undermining you?
-Are you always giving yourself a hard time?
+Is there a gremlin sitting on your shoulder forever undermining you?
 Do you tell yourself that…

 … your work is rubbish?